apache/yetus/asf-site-src/source/documentation/in-progress/precommit-basic.md

 # Fork Bomb Protection

-By default, test-patch.sh will set the user soft limit (ulimit -Su) to a relatively low 1,000 processes (and, on some operating systems, threads!).
+By default, test-patch.sh will set the user soft limit (ulimit -Su) to a relatively low 1,000 processes (and, on some operating systems with some languages such as Java, threads!).
 This is to prevent errant processes from eating up all system resources.
-If this limit is too low (e.g., highly threaded Java processes), it may be necessary to use the `--proclimit` option.
+If this limit is too low, it may be necessary to use the `--proclimit` option.
 For example:

 ```bash
 $ test-patch --proclimit=10000
 ```

 ... will set it to be 10,000 processes.

+  NOTE: The actual implementation of this feature is dependent upon the version of Bash.
+For bash v4 and higher (most operating systems), the fork bomb protection is generally only used for the build and QA tools.
+This means Apache Yetus should continue to function.
+For earlier versions of bash (e.g., OS X), the limit is applied to all of test-patch.
+If the limit is hit, Apache Yetus will itself likely crash.

 # Automation